-I have read the Standard Precautions Program, the Exp policies will be strictly followed. posure Control Plan and the Lab Safety Agreement.
-These any questions have been answered to my satisfaction. the possible consequences of my failure to do so.
-I intunderstanding and agreement that I am responsible for r assuming the roles of health care provider and patient during clude but are not limited to: venipuncture, finger puncture, Student Signature: Date:
+I have read the Standard Precautions Program, the Exposure Control Plan and the Lab Safety Agreement.
+These policies will be strictly followed.

+I,\\\\\\\, have read the above stated laboratory policies.
+They have been explained and any questions have been answered to my satisfaction.
+I agree to abide by these laboratory rules and fully understand the possible consequences of my failure to do so.
+I intend to participate in all laboratory activities, with the understanding and agreement that I am responsible for assuming the roles of health care provider and patient during the laboratory sessions.
+Activities in these sessions include but are not limited to: venipuncture, finger puncture, electrocardiograms, vital signs, visual acuities, urinalysis, injections, and provision of clinical specimens.